 You’re probably wondering how much Seattle drain cleaning costs if you’ve got a clog.
 The answer?
 It depends.
-There are multiple ways a drain can become blocked, each requiring different levels of effort to fix.
-Let’s break down how much you’d have to spend to deal with them.
+A drain can become blocked in multiple ways, each requiring a different effort to fix.
+Let’s break down how much you’d spend to deal with them.

 Cleaning the drain yourself is the best bargain — if it works.